import ibis

 Why Ibis?

-Ibis defines a Python dataframe API that executes on any query engine – the frontend for any backend data platform, with 20+ backends today.
+Ibis defines a Python dataframe API that executes on any query engine – the frontend for any backend data platform, with nearly 20 backends today.
 This allows Ibis to have excellent performance – as good as the backend it is connected to – with a consistent user experience.

 What is Ibis?